eostermueller/heapSpank/README.md

 **Download the executable jar**: [link](https://github.com/eostermueller/heapSpank/releases/download/v0.7/heapSpank-0.7.jar)
 **Forum**: [heapSpank@googlegroups.com](mailto:heapSpank@googlegroups.com)

 heapSpank detects Java memory leaks fast!
 Just download the jar and point to the process id (pid) of a running JVM that you want to monitor for leaks.
+It is easy!
 Like this:

     java -jar heapSpank-0.7.jar 8173